 Some underlying issues that could cause inconsistent temperature from room to room include old air filters.
 Or issues within the air duct.
 Depending on the home and the configuration, a handy homeowner could likely clean or replace a unit’s air filter.
 Larger issues with the insulation or with the ducts are likely problems for a professional to handle.

-Like most machine and mechanical setups, unusual noises could indicate a problem.
+Like most machines and mechanical setups, unusual noises could indicate a problem.
 Especially if the system is experiencing other temperature-related issues such as fluctuations or slow heating times.

 Strange or unusual noises do not necessarily mean immediately calling a professional.
 But, they are symptoms to be monitored.
 People who want to be proactive may want to call one of their apartment or home’s preferred HVAC contractors.
 This will ensure that there isn’t a larger problem looming.
 Or they may ask to check the system for operational efficiency before a major breakdown occurs.